kognise/digitalgov-workflow-react/README.md

 - Prefer USWDS utility classes over custom styles

+We use ESLint to make sure these rules are followed.
+Please try to run `yarn lint:fix` to fix as many problems as is possible, and also print out what's wrong.
+The project won't deploy if there are linting errors.

 ### File Structure

 - All pages should go in the `pages` directory.